-Sin City can be expensive, so why not save some money with these 26 free things to do in Las Vegas!
+Sin City can be expensive, so why not save some money with these 26 things to do in Vegas for free!

 The Aquarium at the Silverton

 With over 160 species of fish and open 24 hours a day, the Aquarium is a fantastic free attraction based in the Silverton Hotel.
 Holding more than 117,000 gallons, this attraction is perhaps the best thing to do in Vegas for free.

 Don’t miss the mermaid shows; you can even have a meal during the performances!

 Fall of Atlantis at Caesar Palace Forum Shops

 Within Caesar’s Palace, you can find a collection of statues that come to life during a special effects, lighting show that is completely free.